Addie Joss: Early life

 Addie Joss was born on April 12, 1880, in Woodland, Dodge County, Wisconsin.
-His parents Jacob and Theresa (née Staudenmeyer) worked as farmers; his father, a cheesemaker who was involved in local politics, had emigrated from Switzerland.
+His parents Jacob and Theresa (née Staudenmeyer) were farmers; his father, a cheesemaker who was involved in local politics, had emigrated from Switzerland.
 A heavy drinker of alcohol, he died from liver complications in 1890, when Joss was 10 years old; Joss remained sober throughout his life as a result of his father's death.
 Joss attended elementary school in Juneau and Portage and high school at Wayland Academy in Beaver Dam, Wisconsin.
 By age 16 he finished high school and began teaching himself.
 He was offered a scholarship to attend St. Mary's College (also known as Sacred Heart College) in Watertown, where he played on the school's baseball team.
 He also attended the University of Wisconsin (now University of Wisconsin–Madison), where he studied engineering.
 Officials in Watertown were impressed with the quality of play of St. Mary's and put the team on a semipro circuit.
 During his time on the semipro circuit, Joss employed his unique pitching windup, which involved hiding the ball until the very last moment in his delivery.

 Connie Mack also sent a scout to watch Joss and later offered the young pitcher a job playing on his Albany club in the Western League, which Joss declined.
 In 1899, Joss played for a team in Oshkosh, earning $10 per week ($ in today's dollars).
 After player salaries were frozen by team owners, Joss joined the junior team in Manitowoc, which had been split into two teams, as a second baseman and was soon promoted to the senior squad, where he was developed into a pitcher.
 He was seen by a scout for the Toledo Mud Hens and in 1900 accepted a position with the team for $75 per month ($).
 While in Ohio he was considered "the best amateur pitcher in the state."
 He started the Mud Hens' season opener on April 28 and earned the win in the team's 16–8 victory.
 He won 19 games for the club in 1900.